Your questions on the Mobile Alarm.

 Facts about the LiveLife Mobile Alarm.

-Currently the Live Life mobile alarm comes in matt black or white.
-Hot pink and blue alarm pendants are available on request.
+Currently the Live Life mobile alarm comes in what we call charcoal black or pearl white.

 The Mobile Alarm operates on the mobile phone network just like a mobile phone does.
 A sim card must be installed, activated and a mobile phone number must be assigned to the pendant.